Just a war years song that played a lot

 Our lives together were good, our time was blessed.
 Yes we had our struggles and life trials, but we always found a way because we faced it together.

 We moved to Cambridge Maryland in 1958.
 It was about 40 minutes from the Island.
-There were more opportunities there for Tim.
+There were more opportunities in Cambridge for Tim.
 He eventually became an agent with Nationwide Insurance.
 We had some lean years but we were together and our love for one another and our faith held us together.

 My role was to take care of the home and see the boys had clean clothes.
 I managed the budget and was there for Tim as he built his insurance business.

 1966 was a tough year as both our boys were in Southeast Asia.
 Mike was in the Army assigned to Viet Nam as a cannoneer.
 Leon Jr, was in the Air Force stationed in Thailand.
 We worried and prayed a lot for their safety.
-Our prayers were answered as they both came home at the end of 1967.
+Our prayers were answered when they both came home at the end of 1967.

 The home we had built in Cambridge has access to the Bay.
 Tim and the boys bulkheaded the back of the property.
 Tim kept our boat there.
 Our family had many memorable weekends on the boat crabbing and fishing.